Skip to main content

 Creating and Managing Pages

 From the New Page menu, you can also add a Section Divider to break up content into logical parts, or insert one of your Saved Page Templates for consistency across lessons.
-Any page can be saved as a template by clicking the kebab menu (three dots) and selecting Create Page Template.
+Any page can be saved as a template by clicking the kebab menu (three dots) in the top right of the page and selecting Create Page Template.

 The kebab menu on each page also provides quick management actions: